mbarbosa30/x4llet/DEPLOYMENT.md

-# Deploying x4llet to Production
+# Deploying offPay to Production

-This guide explains how to deploy x4llet to production and configure the x4llet.com custom domain.
+This guide explains how to deploy offPay to production and configure the custom domain.

 ## Prerequisites

-- Replit project with x4llet application
+- Replit project with offPay application
-- Access to x4llet.com domain registrar (for DNS configuration)
+- Access to domain registrar (for DNS configuration)
 - Application is working correctly in development mode

 ## Step 1: Prepare for Deployment